lllohr/Credit_Risk_Analysis/README.md

 ## Summary:

 Based on the results of the performance of the six models on the data set, I would choose the Easy Ensemble AdaBoost Classifier.
 The reason I would use this model is that the performance was better than with the other models.
-I would use either of the ensemble learners for the data, as both had a higher performance on the balanced accuracy score.
-Looking at the predicitions and the actual accuracy on these models was much better than the
+I would use either of the ensemble learners for the data, as both had a higher performance on the balanced accuracy score, the precision, and the recall.

-There is a summary of the results (2 pt)
-There is a recommendation on which model to use, or there is no recommendation with a justification (3 pt)

-The report should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.

-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.